Christian Waller: Graphic works

 As a printmaker, Waller is best known for her powerful, bold linocuts printed on her own press, including many bookplates for friends.
 She exhibited extensively at the usual venues: the Victorian Artists Society, Robertson and Mullens and the New Gallery.
 Her work was appreciated by critics and sought after.
 Her early illustrations partake of a range of influences from the 'golden age of printmaking', including Aubrey Beardsley, Kai Nielsen and Arts and Crafts illustration.
 Her linocuts exhibited Art Deco tendencies stylistically, while having a range of symbolic references drawn from classical and Arthurian mythology, Egyptian and Hermetic lore and astrology and numerology.
 She created linocut bookplates for many of her friends.

 Her tour de force was the set of seven printsThe Great Breath (1932).
 These illustrated Theosophical doctrine drawn from Madame Blavatsky's The Secret Doctrine, and were well received by critics such as Blamire Young and Harold Herbert.
 They were produced by her own Golden Arrow Press, and Hendrik Kohlenberg suggests that Waller undertook most of the physical production of the book in her Fairy Hills studio.
 Only a small number of the planned 150 book edition for The Great Breath was ever produced.

 She wrote a second book The Gates of Dawn, illustrated with lithographs, but put it aside to help Napier with his Newspaper House mosaic commission, and unfortunately never published it.
 It was published by her niece Klytie Pate with Richard Griffin in 1977.
 "Her print work is characterised by a complex symbolism, combining ancient classical and literary subjects alongside occult motifs in a dynamic style owing much to the bold geometry of Art Deco and the handmade ethos of the Arts and Crafts movement."
 A third book, The Woman of Faery, was projected but never completed.

-In 1942 she painted a large mural of the Nativity for Christ Church, Geelong and in 1937 one of The Robe of Glory for Fawkner Crematorium; by 1948 she had completed more than fifty stained-glass windows.
+In 1942 she painted a large mural of the Nativity for Christ Church, Geelong and in 1937 one of The Robe of Glory for Fawkner Crematorium; by the end of her life she had completed more than a hundred stained-glass windows.